KasparEtter/ef1p/pages/email/email.md

 Configuring `TLSA` records for your incoming mail servers is only half the battle.
 If you run incoming mail servers, you almost certainly also operate an outgoing mail server.
-Having `TLSA` records for your incoming mail servers allows others to deliver email securely to you but you also want to make sure that your messages are delivered securely to others.
+Having `TLSA` records for your incoming mail servers allows others to deliver email securely to you, but you also want to make sure that your messages are delivered securely to others.
 Even if you don't configure `TLSA` records for your incoming mail servers, you should activate DANE on your outgoing mail server